 Scott MacPhail, Ph.D.

 Assistant Director of Health Professions Counseling and Fellowship Advising

 Dr. MacPhail advises students interested in careers in the health professions and students applying to nationally competitive fellowships.
 Prior to joining HWS, Scott was an academic advisor at the University of Rochester specializing in health professions advising.
 Scott holds a Doctor of Philosophy degree in English from Indiana University – Bloomington, a master of fine arts degree in creative writing from the University of Idaho, a master's degree in English from State University of New York at Stonybrook, and a bachelor's degree in English from the University of Chicago.

 Michele works with students and alumni/ae interested in careers relating to the not-for-profit sector, social/human services, government, arts, public service and sciences.
 She assists with career decision making, writing cover letters and resumes and preparing for interviews.
 Michele also supervises the Career Assistant staff, well-trained student para-professionals who are available to assist students on a walk-in basis with resume preparation.
 She has a master's degree in counseling from Canisius College and bachelor's degree in psychology from St. Bonaventure University.

 Career assistants are well trained student para-professionals who are available to assist students on a walk-in basis with resume preparation.
-Drop-ins are available in the Career Library of the Career Services office during the following hours:
+Drop-ins are available in the Career Library of the Career Services office.

-The Salisbury Center for Career Services collaborates with internal and external partners to facilitate a comprehensive process that assists students in realizing and fulfilling their career objectives.
+The Salisbury Center for Career, Professional and Experiential Learning collaborates with internal and external partners to facilitate a comprehensive process that assists students in realizing and fulfilling their career objectives.

 300 Pulteney Street